efi1/neureality/README.md

     def test_example_1(app_container, load_test_data):
         ...

-4. The test function must accept the following arguments:
+* The test function must accept the following arguments:

 app_container: the Docker container running the app.

 load_test_data: fixture that automatically loads the corresponding JSON file.

-<br>📄 Test Data Structure
+## Test Data Structure

 Each test case is defined in a JSON file with the following structure: